Robert M. Shuter: Media and popular press

 From 1979 to 1980 Shuter directed, wrote, produced, and hosted the Shuter-Herzberg Edition, a live weekly prime time show on WMUR-PBS in Milwaukee that focused on cross-cultural communication issues.
 He also made appearances on national television, addressing the topic of foreign corporations operating in the U.S. on Wall $treet Week With Louis Rukeyser and also appeared as a special guest on the Financial News Network’s Marketwatch.

 Shuter wrote, produced, directed, and conducted on-camera interviews for Life or Death?, a half-hour documentary on health communication that aired on the Milwaukee NBC affiliate in 1980.
 He later served as an Associate Producer and Academic/Creative Consultant for CBS Network's Specials Division.

 Shuter wrote articles appearing in the New York Times, Wall Street Journal, Crain's Chicago Business, Milwaukee Journal Sentinel, International Management, and Huffington Post, and was a columnist for the Swedish-American publication Currents from 1998 to 2001.
-Shuter's work and expertise have been cited in a number of popular publications in the United States including Psychology Today, Working Woman, Milwaukee Journal Sentinel, Milwaukee Magazine, Too Much, Chicago Tribune, and Chicago Sun-Times, as well as in European publications such as Berlingske Tidende (Denmark), Veckans Affarer (Sweden), and DN.Arbete & Pengar (Sweden).